Shiny White Suburban

 *

 Two months after the mass shooting, a local woman trying to boost morale decided to move forward with a holiday event she hosted every December.
-Local downtown businesses would open their doors for an afternoon of holiday shopping, just as they had done in previous years.
-After two months of unspeakable heartache, a little warmth seemed it could go a long way.
+Local downtown businesses would open their doors for an afternoon of holiday shopping, just as they had in previous years.
+After two months of unspeakable heartache, a little warmth could go a long way.
 There’d be hot chocolate and handmade crafts, Christmas carols and cheese boards.
-Struggling business owners desperate for connection and customers began advertising for the event, and excitement built hesitantly, then steadily.
+Struggling business owners desperate for connection and customers began advertising for the event.
+Excitement built, hesitantly.

 On the same day of the event, a group of 50 pro-Palestine protesters gathered downtown to voice their disgust with a local congressman.
 The congressman had voted in a way that made him complicit in the murder of thousands of Palestinians, yelled a woman into a bullhorn.
 Women and children!
 Blood in the streets!
 Protestors responded to her calls, shrieking “MURDER!”
 Child-sized caskets covered in white sheets stained with fake blood were set out on the sidewalk.
 One man held a sign suggesting the congressman should be jailed for his vote.

-Some local residents who came out for the holiday event froze at the sight of the bloody caskets.
-Some stepping out of their cars heard “MURDER” reverberating off of buildings and drove directly home.
+Local residents who came out for the holiday event froze at the sight of the bloody caskets.
+Some, stepping out of their cars, heard “MURDER!” reverberating off of buildings and drove straight home.

 After two hours, the protestors moved on, and the holiday event sputtered to an early close.

 It’s not like they shut down a weapons manufacturer, the woman who organized the holiday event said, tears streaming down her face.
-She’d participated in plenty of protests, but was convinced this one wouldn’t help anything.
+She’d participated in plenty of protests, but was convinced this one would hurt more than help.
 A friend embraced her before she plopped into a plastic chair and sobbed into her hands.

 Later that evening, curious to know more about who organized the protest, I found the public invite on Instagram, aptly named “Shut It Down for Palestine.”
 In addition to the time and place, the invite included a reminder to be respectful of the unhoused people the protestors would see on the street.